 This salsa is just so darn good.
 I'm always amazed at how fast it is to make (literally just 10 minutes!) and how it can turn a grilled fish recipe into something that tastes like you're on vacation in Hawaii by the beach.
 So good. 🙂

 It also makes a wonderfully tasty and healthy snack alongside tortilla chips, or a great add on to chicken burritos.
 And if you're looking for a regular tomato salsa recipe, check out this fresh homemade salsa.
+Or, for a sister salsa recipe, try this delicious pineapple salsa.

 I love to make this recipe when my local Whole Foods or other grocery store has mangoes on sale.
 Often I'll buy several and make a large batch of salsa along with freezing extra chopped mango pieces for smoothies.